Cray-HPE/docs-csm/operations/configuration_management/NCN_Node_Personalization.md

         commit: c9c0b2cc69998830a47d7c989b07f550814af095
     ```

-### 3. Disable CFS on management NCNs
+### 4. Disable CFS on management NCNs

 This section is required if this procedure is being performed as part of a CSM upgrade.
-If that is not the case, then skip ahead to [Update CFS configuration and components](#4-update-cfs-configuration-and-components).
+If that is not the case (for example, during CSM fresh installs),
+then skip ahead to [Update CFS configuration and components](#5-update-cfs-configuration-and-components).

 (`ncn-m#`) Disable CFS on the management NCNs.